Seanzy/TradeAlerter/README.md

 12/27/20 - applying python to bitcoin
 12/28/20 - predictions are working
-12/29/20 - Lots of good information coming into trading program
+12/29/20 - Lots of good information coming into trading program 12/30/20 - Need to add a nightly plan for next day